ManageIQ/manageiq-ssh-util/README.md

 Some differences with the original MiqSshUtil library include:

+* The name has been changed and scoped under the ManageIQ namespace.
 * The ability to override the default value for the :use_agent option.
+* The $log logger is used by default if present and the :logger option hasn't been explicitly overridden.
 * Bug fixes for the on_extended_data ssh channel.

 The remaining differences are internal refactoring updates.